bstaber/poseidon/README.md

 > [!NOTE]
-> This is a fork of the original repository located at https://github.com/camlab-ethz/poseidon
+> This is a fork of the original repository located at https://github.com/camlab-ethz/poseidon.
-> The aim is to experiment and make a small library out of it.
+> The aim is to experiment and make a small library out of it with uv.

 # Poseidon: Efficient Foundation Models for PDEs